fingerClub/nosql-challenge/README.md

 # nosql-challenge

-recieved help from chatGPT to make the following:
+recieved help from chatGPT with the  following code:

-# Change the data type from String to Decimal for longitude and latitude

 establishments.update_many(
     {},